 The menu changes due to seasonal availability which is perfect for regulars as you will get to try new and exciting taste sensations on each visit.
 I would recommend Gorgeous for before dinner drinks, lazy afternoons, after work relaxation or after a show to wind down.

-disclaimer: Dave and I were invited guests and the cost of our visit was covered.
+Disclosure: Dave and I were invited guests and the cost of our visit was covered.
 I was not asked to write a blog post in exchange for my invitation.
-This is in line with my blogging policy.
+This post is in line with my blogging policy.